amishpatel1994/computer-science-handbook/web_fundamentals/authentication.md

 ## What are some industry standards for authentication?

-There are several industry standards for authentication that are widely used on the web:

 - **Basic authentication**: Basic authentication is a simple authentication scheme that involves sending a username and password in clear text over an unencrypted connection.
 While this method is easy to implement, it is not very secure, as the login credentials can be easily intercepted by an attacker.

 - **Digest authentication**: Digest authentication is a more secure version of basic authentication that uses a hash function to encrypt the password before it is transmitted.
 This makes it more difficult for an attacker to intercept and decrypt the password, but the encryption is still relatively weak and can be easily broken by a determined attacker.